CO₂ Radiative Forcing Calculator

 It is also important to remember that the temperature estimate is not an instantaneous response.
 The climate system, especially the oceans, takes time to adjust.
 Even if atmospheric composition changed suddenly, the full equilibrium warming would not appear immediately.
 This calculator therefore answers a specific question: given a change in CO₂ concentration and a chosen climate sensitivity parameter, what is the approximate equilibrium forcing and associated equilibrium temperature change?

-Assumptions Behind the Calculator
+Assumptions Behind the CO₂ Calculator

-This page intentionally focuses on carbon dioxide alone.
+This CO₂ calculator intentionally focuses on carbon dioxide alone.
 It does not include methane, nitrous oxide, aerosols, black carbon, land-use change, volcanic eruptions, or changes in solar output.
 In the real world, all of those factors can influence climate.
 The calculator isolates CO₂ so that the relationship between concentration, forcing, and temperature can be seen clearly without the added complexity of multiple interacting drivers.

 The climate sensitivity parameter is also a simplification.
 In reality, climate sensitivity emerges from many feedbacks, including water vapor changes, cloud responses, snow and ice reflectivity, and ocean heat uptake.
 Those feedbacks do not all operate on the same timescale, and some may vary with the climate state itself.
 Using a single λ value is therefore best understood as a transparent approximation rather than a complete physical model.
-That said, it is still a useful approximation for educational work and for quick comparisons across scenarios.
+That said, it is still a useful approximation for educational work and for quick comparisons across CO₂ scenarios.

 The forcing equation itself is an approximation too, although it is a well-established one.
 It performs well across a broad range of commonly discussed atmospheric CO₂ concentrations, which is why it is so widely used in simple climate calculations.
 At very low or very high concentrations, more detailed radiative transfer methods may be needed for higher precision.
 For most educational and exploratory uses, however, the logarithmic formula captures the essential behavior very well.

-Limitations and Best Uses
+Limitations and Best Uses for CO₂ Forcing Estimates

-Even with those limitations, the tool remains valuable because it turns an abstract climate concept into a direct numerical relationship.
+Even with those limitations, the tool remains valuable because it turns an abstract CO₂ forcing concept into a direct numerical relationship.
 You can see immediately how much forcing is associated with a given concentration change, and you can test how sensitive the implied warming is to your choice of λ.
 That makes the page useful for students, teachers, communicators, and anyone who wants a quick, physically grounded estimate without running a complex model.

 If you are using the calculator for communication, it helps to state your assumptions clearly.
 Mention the baseline concentration, the comparison concentration, and the λ value you selected.
 Explain that the forcing is a global average and that the temperature result is an equilibrium estimate.
 Those simple clarifications prevent over-interpretation and make the result easier for readers to understand in context.